All Episodes

 Yeah, yeah.

-You know, my husband drives a truck.
+You know, my husband drives the truck.

 We all drive trucks here in Texas.

-And Hey, hey, I drove to this studio in a truck, too.
+Hey, hey, I drove to this studio in a truck, too.

 So it's one truck driver to another.

-What what truck are you driving?
+What truck are you driving?

-Well, uh GMC is that my husband drives.
+Well, GMC is what my husband drives.

 Okay, okay.